 International adoption is another type of adoption that many people have heard about.
-There are a number of agencies that work with international adoption.
-Other countries still work with orphanages and the match process can look very differently than that in the United States.
+Several agencies work with international adoption.
+Other countries still work with orphanages and the match process can look very different than that in the United States.
 More international adoptions remain closed and many times there is limited or no family or medical history available.
-Similarly to private domestic adoption, you can select the background and medical options that you are or are not comfortable with.
+Similar to private domestic adoption, you can select the background and medical options that you are or are not comfortable with.

 Embryo adoption is typically a little less expensive than conventional IVF as the costs incurred to create, harvest, and grow embryos have already been paid by the adoptive household.
 If you are inclined to IVF but don’t feel strongly about having genetic ties to the baby then embryo adoption might be a path worth considering.
 For more information about embryo adoption see the National Embryo Donation Center website: https://www.embryodonation.org/

 In the United States of America, foster care is the alternative to orphanages.
 These children may have been abandoned by their parents or the parents were deemed unfit to parent a child.
 These children are placed in foster homes for temporary care.